Vraj-Data-Scientist/credit-card-launch-EDA-ABtesting/README.md

-# Credit Card Launch: EDA and A/B Testing
+# Bank Credit Card Launch: EDA and A/B Testing

-Welcome to the **Credit Card Launch: EDA and A/B Testing** project.
-In this project, we analyze bank customer data to identify optimal customer segments for launching a new credit card.
-We then conduct A/B testing to evaluate if the new card performs better than the existing one.
+This project involves analyzing bank customer data to identify the optimal group for launching a new credit card.
+The analysis includes performing Exploratory Data Analysis (EDA) to uncover target customer segments, followed by A/B testing to evaluate the new credit card’s performance compared to an existing one.

 ## Table of Contents
 - [Project Overview](#project-overview)